Best Deals to Manchester, United Kingdom Last modified: May 21, 2022 13:35 -04:00

-Flying to Manchester is simple, with so many legacy and low cost carriers flying into the city.
+Flying to Manchester is simple, with so many legacy and low-cost carriers flying into the city.
 Finding cheap flights to Manchester has never been easier, especially if you use FareCompare’s search site to compare airfares and save.
 Don’t forget that no single airline always has the best prices, so comparing airfares is your best ticket to a deal.
 Tip: If you know your origin and destination, choose to set a FareCompare airfare alert for the route and you’ll start receiving information on airfare changes right to your inbox.

 The Manchester Airport (MAN) is the largest airport outside of London.
 It services over 225 destinations across the world and it is located only 7.5 miles southwest of Manchester’s city center, in Ringway.
 It is the third busiest airport in the UK, flying to 225 destinations across the world.
 You can take a 15-30 minute train ride to Manchester Piccadilly Train Station from there, the city’s main railway station in Manchester City Centre, or to other locations like Oxford Road (a shorter alternative).

 MAN is the hub for Flybe, a regional European airline with more domestic UK flights than any other carrier.
-The airport’s busiest routes include to Dubai, Dublin, Amsterdam and London-Heathrow.
+The airport’s busiest routes include Dubai, Dublin, Amsterdam, and London-Heathrow.
 The nearby Liverpool Airport is an alternative touchdown for your Manchester trip, which lies 50 minutes by bus from the Manchester City Center.
 You can take the coach shuttle service to the city called Terravision.

 Whether you take a direct flight to Manchester, Liverpool, or you fly first into London, Manchester is easily accessible by air or train.
 It’s less than 2.5 hours by train northeast from London (or a 1-hour flight away).
 Carriers that fly the London-Manchester route include British Airways and Aer Lingus.
-Flybe is a low cost carrier alternative that flies regionally to the Liverpool Airport.
+Flybe is a low-cost carrier alternative that flies regionally to the Liverpool Airport.

 If there is room to be flexible with your travel plans, just keep in mind that a bit of inconvenience can help you save on your flights.
 Check flights departing from airports that lie farther away from your home, and also check bigger airports and airline hubs for any airfare deals.
-Connecting flights will generally always mean greater savings than nonstop flights, of course, so endure a bit longer flight and spend the extra cash you save during your vacation!
+Connecting flights will generally always mean greater savings than nonstop flights, of course, to endure a bit longer flight and spend the extra cash you save during your vacation!